astronomer/docs/software/integrate-iam.md

 * [The Astro CLI](install-cli.md)
 * Admin access on an Astronomer Workspace
 * Direct access to your Kubernetes Cluster (for example, permission to run `$ kubectl describe po`)
-* A compatible version of Kubernetes as described in Astronomer's [Version Compatibility Reference](version-compatibility-reference.md)
+* A compatible version of Kubernetes as described in Astronomer's [Version compatibility reference](version-compatibility-reference.md)

 ## AWS